shehio/life-portfolio/README.md

 # Life Portfolio
 This project works on a person's priorities based on their time portfolio to maximize efficiency and satisfaction.
+Currently, it covers a graph to map the state of life.

 ### Getting Started